 On location at Hawk Ridge Nature Reserve, we will explore the history and geology of how this migratory corridor developed and the forces behind such an exceptional route.
 Participants will have the opportunity to observe the migration in motion, learn from expert staff members about specific types of birds, their life histories and adaptations, follow daily trends on how the 2019 migration season is progressing, and observe the research efforts in place at Hawk Ridge, including the passerine, raptor and owl banding stations.
 What an opportunity for up close views of a wide variety of bird species!

 Schedule is subject to change (pending inclement weather).
 Margie will contact registered participants with further details in the week prior to the workshop.

 What to Bring: Binoculars and dress in layers.
 Bring your own snacks and drinks, and plan on a bag lunch for the second day.

-Margie Menzies is one part educator, two parts naturalist, and two parts bird nerd!
-Who says slow and steady wins the race?
-After years in the formal classroom, this educator has abandoned the indoors for the great outdoor classroom.
 Margie Menzies joined Hawk Ridge Bird Observatory in 2011 as a fall naturalist and is currently the Education Director at Hawk Ridge.
-She has a passion for birds and has been involved in songbird banding for more than 25 years.
+After years teaching in the formal classroom, she opted to move from indoors to the great outdoor classroom.
+She loves birds, learning, and sharing the natural world with people of all ages.
+She has been involved in songbird banding for more than 25 years, including at Hawk Ridge during migration and with three MAPS stations studying summer breeding birds at Hawk Ridge, Wolf Ridge ELC, and Sugarloaf Cove.
 She is also the naturalist at Sugarloaf Cove Nature Center up the North Shore in Schroeder, MN.
 She has a BA from Bethel University and a MA from University of St. Thomas.
-She loves birds, loves learning, and loves sharing the natural world with people of all ages.